remlingernate/advWebDev-Lab2/README.md

 to install the dependencies of this project.

+In the root project directory, create a .env file and add

+> JWT_SECRET=secret

+where secret is any string.

 ### Note
 The database connection URI is provided to the program in /app_api/models/db.js.